m-cheicki/m-cheicki/README.md

 ### Hi there 👋

+I'm Mariyam, a french student at ESILV.<br/>
+I'm also an apprentice as Space Surveillance Software Developer at ArianeGroup.

+You will find here some school projects. <br/>
+(and soon, some personal projects too 🤫)

 <!--
+#### Want to reach me ?
+Send me an email at : <a href="mailto:contact@mcheicki.fr">contact@mcheicki.fr</a>

 **m-cheicki/m-cheicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: